Cadet inspector: Details

-Ex-cadets who want to become CIs must apply for entry into the course through their Unit's Officer Commanding and then attend the 3-week long Cadet Inspectors' Basic Training Course (CIBTC) held twice every year in June and December at the Home Team Academy and NPCC Camp Resilience in Pulau Ubin.
+Ex-cadets who want to become CIs must apply for entry into the course through their Unit's Officer-in-Charge (OC) and then attend the 2-week long Cadet Inspector Basic Training Course (CIBTC) held twice every year in June and December at the Home Team Academy and NPCC Camp Resilience in Pulau Ubin.
 During CIBTC, they will hold the rank of Cadet Inspector Trainee [CIT (NPCC)] and attend lectures teaching them about Cadet Inspectorship.
 Upon completion of the course, they will pass out and attain the rank of Probationary Cadet Inspector [P/CI (NPCC)].

 After passing the probation requirements, they will attain the rank of Cadet Inspector [CI (NPCC)].

 Cadet Inspectors who have served in the Corps for at least 2 years are eligible for promotion to the rank of Senior Cadet Inspector [SCI (NPCC)].

 The rank insignia for CIT (NPCC) is one white stripe, while P/CI (NPCC) and CI (NPCC) is one white stripe and a pip, while SCI (NPCC) is two white stripes and a pip.

 Uniform

-The uniform worn by a Cadet Inspector is similar to that of a Cadet, with some slight differences:
+The No. 3 uniform worn by a Cadet Inspector is similar to that of a Cadet, with some slight differences:

 Do note that the following differences are for the No. 3 Working Attire dress.

 Opportunities

 Cadet Inspectors are given the opportunity to return to their secondary school to continue teaching cadets there.
-They are also given the opportunity to participate in Area events, like their Area's Adventure Training Camp, Survival Training Camp and Secondary One Swearing-in Ceremony, Headquarters events like shooting competitions and the NPCC Annual Parade, and National events like the National Day Parade.
+They are also given the opportunity to participate in Area events, like their Area's Adventure Training Camp, Area Games Day and Secondary One Swearing-in Ceremony, Headquarters events like shooting competitions and the NPCC Annual Parade, and National events like the National Day Parade.